Charles Rangel: Early life, military service, and education

-Others nearby looked to Rangel, who though only a private first class had a reputation for leadership in the unit and had gained the nickname "Sarge".
+Others nearby looked to Rangel who, though only a private first class, had a reputation for leadership in the unit and had gained the nickname "Sarge".
 Rangel led some 40 men from his unit over the mountain during the night and out of the Chinese encirclement.
 Other groups were trying to do the same, but some men dropped from the severe conditions or got lost and were never heard from again.
 By midday on December 1, U.S. aircraft were dropping supplies and directions to Rangel's group and others, and had a raft ready to take them across the Taedong River; groups from the 503rd Artillery reached Sunchon that afternoon.
-Overall, no part of the 2nd Infantry suffered as many casualties as the artillery; it tried to save, but eventually lost, all its guns, and nearly half of the battalion was killed in the overall battle.
+Overall, no part of the 2nd Infantry suffered as many casualties as the artillery.
+It tried to save (but eventually lost) all its guns, and nearly half of the battalion was killed in the overall battle.

 Rangel was treated first at a field hospital, then moved to a general hospital well behind the lines in South Korea where he recuperated.
 He eventually returned to regular duty, then was rotated back to the U.S. in July 1951.

 Rangel was awarded a Purple Heart for his wounds, the Bronze Star with Valor for his actions in the face of death, and three battle stars.
 His Army unit was awarded the Presidential Unit Citation and the Republic of Korea Presidential Unit Citation.
 In 2000, Rangel reflected on the experience in a CBS News interview:

 After an honorable discharge from the Army in 1952 with the rank of staff sergeant, he returned home to headlines in The New York Amsterdam News.
 Rangel later viewed his time in the Army, away from the poverty of his youth, as a major turning point in his life: "When I was exposed to a different life, even if that life was just the Army, I knew damn well I couldn't get back to the same life I had left."

 Rangel finished high school, completing two years of studies in one year.
 Benefiting from the G.I.
 Bill Rangel received a Bachelor of Science degree from the New York University School of Commerce in 1957, where he made the dean's list.
 On full scholarship, he obtained his law degree from the St. John's University School of Law in 1960.

-Rangel is a member of Alpha Phi Alpha fraternity.
-He is also a member of the fraternity's World Policy Council, a think tank whose purpose is to expand Alpha Phi Alpha's involvement in politics and social and current policy to encompass international concerns.
+Rangel was a member of Alpha Phi Alpha fraternity.
+He was also a member of the fraternity's World Policy Council, a think tank whose purpose is to expand Alpha Phi Alpha's involvement in politics and social and current policy to encompass international concerns.